katean004/employee-directory/README.md

 ## Description
-An Employee Directory made by React that helps to view the entire employee direcotry at once.
+An Employee Directory made by React that helps to view the entire employee directory at once.
 It sorts the table by category and filters the users by property.

 ## Installation
 Install dotenv, react, express, mongoose npms before usage.